ehammes/reading-notes/README.md

 # About

-My name is Elizabeth and this is my first page on GitHub!
-My portfolio page can be viewed [here](https://github.com/ehammes)
+My name is Elizabeth and my GitHub can be viewed [here](https://github.com/ehammes).
+This page captures my class notes from Code102 and Code201.

 ![1619410098667](https://user-images.githubusercontent.com/84824067/158040576-f0fc5fbd-5271-41ee-8831-ab785796dff5.png)